 IMGR is an instant messaging platform.
 You transmit messages to friends and contacts, and points accumulate with each one you send.

-Earning cash appears only to be available to iOS users.
+Earning cash appears to be available only to iOS users.
 The company’s FAQ claims the app is available on Android, and the website has a link to download it from the Google Play Store.
 But the link takes you to an error page.

-Attaching an advertisement to each message you send will earn you one point.
+Attaching an advertisement to each text message you send will earn you one point.
 Your points are only valid if you send and receive messages.
 If you send 100 branded messages and get 50 replies, you only get credit for the ones that received a response.

 The minimum payout is 300 points, which is roughly $3.
 Your payments are sent through PayPal, which makes it easy to access.
 When you first start, the earnings can go up to $20 a month.

 Your account gets upgraded to premium status if you earn at least 2,000 points for six months.
 Premium users can make up to $40 a month.